 Evolution through innovation: a new way to define company size

 Innovation is as much about having an idea as having an opportunity.
-Fortunately for us, the process of evolving our standards for B Corp Certification presents many opportunities.
-In addition to shifting from an 80-point scoring system to specific performance requirements across Impact Topics, we’re also changing how we define company size.
+Fortunately for us, the process of evolving the standards for B Corp Certification presented many opportunities.
+In addition to shifting from an 80-point scoring system to seven Impact Topics, we’ve also changed how we define company size - which in turn determines which requirements a company is expected to meet.
 This is to account for the effects of outsourcing and automation, which sometimes lead to size ‘mismatches’ - when the workforce size remains as is or even reduces whilst other size measures increase.

-This is now up for change.
-Join Susmita Kamath, Project Manager Standards, and Bernard Gouw, Senior Social Standards Manager, in exploring why the size definition matters, and how a new table sits at the heart of this innovation.
+Join Susmita Kamath and Bernard Gouw, Senior Managers in the Standards Team, in exploring why the size definition matters, and how a new table sits at the heart of this innovation.

 Currently, the B Impact Assessment (Version 6) defines the size of a company by using the number of workers.
-Within the draft standards, we propose changing this to the number of workers or revenue, whichever is higher.
-We also propose adding two size categories: X Large and XX Large.
+In the new standards, we changed this to the number of workers or revenue, whichever is higher.
+We also added two size categories: X Large and XX Large.
 The table below shows these changes and the cut-offs for each category.

-Size is determined by the number of workers or revenue, whichever is higher (mn = million, bn = billion, FTE = full-time equivalent: more information)
+Size is determined by the number of workers or revenue, whichever is higher.

 Examples: